robert-preissl/CarND-MPC-Project/Discussion.md

 The figure below shows an example state with x=y=5, orientation angle 45 degrees and velocity of 0.
 ![image](data/car_state.png)

-Please note that in this project the state vector of the vehicle shows the first three elements (position x,y & angle) as 0, which is due to the fact the we report the state in vehicle coordinates, which moves with the position and orientation of the car.
+Please note that in this project the state vector of the vehicle is reported in vehicle coordinates.
+The coordinate system will move with the position and orientation of the car.

 In addition to state, we also model inputs to our model; i.e. control.
 So called actuators allow us to control the vehicle.
 In this project we make use of two actuators: **δ** for steering angle and **a** for acceleration (throttle/brake combined).